 Even if you remove their plastic handles and glass lids, they will still get damaged by the high temperatures in the oven.

-This is because the Teflon coating on non-stick pans deteriorates and gives off toxic fumes at higher temperatures.
+This is because the Teflon coating on non-stick cookware deteriorates and gives off toxic fumes at higher oven temperatures.

 This means the non-stick coating of your pan will get ruined easily if you use it for baking.